|

 cavity.
 Only two screws need to

-be removed to
+be removed to do this.

 Improved